mintDan/MonteCarlo/README.md

 ![MCSS.png](https://github.com/mintDan/MonteCarlo/blob/master/figs/MCSS.png)

-## Ising model
+## Ising model, Multiprocessing
 This 2D Ising model sets up a square lattice with each site representing an electron spin with direction up +1 or down -1.
 Ferromagnetic behavior shows when there's a
 majority of spin either up or down, which can happen at a low temperature.
 At high temperature the thermal disturbances will randomize the direction of the magnetic dipoles(electron spin)
 such that the magnet becomes a paramagnet, losing its ferromagnetic properties.
+Multiprocessing has been used on, gives significant speedup which can probably be improved even further.

 ![Ising.png](https://github.com/mintDan/MonteCarlo/blob/master/figs/Ising2.45.png)